andrewyounucsd/League-of-Legends-Analysis/README.md

 The `atakhans` column contains missing values primarily because Atakhan is a team-level objective, and therefore undefined for player-level rows.
 This suggests the missingness is structural rather than NMAR.

-To verify whether missingness depends on other observed variables, I conducted permutation tests using the variance of missingness rates across groups as the test statistic.
+To verify whether missingness depends on other observed variables, we conducted permutation tests using the variance of missingness rates across groups as the test statistic.
 Specifically, we tested whether the missingness of `atakhans` depends on league or side.

-First, I will show you the Missingness vs. League and then the Missingness vs. Side
+First, we will show you the Missingness vs. League and then the Missingness vs. Side

 Null Hypothesis: The missingness of the `atakhans` column is independent of league.
 Any observed differences in missingness rates across leagues are due to random chance.